top of page

-The Women’s Practitioner plays a key role in providing intensive, therapeutic and culturally grounded case management support to Aboriginal women in the program.
-Working in partnership with the family, the practitioner offers advocacy, cultural support, risk assessment, safety planning, and healing-focused interventions to empower women and strengthen family functioning.
-Full Time (1 FTE) and 12 Months Contract.
+The Child and Youth Practitioner plays a key role in providing intensive, therapeutic and culturally grounded case management support to Aboriginal children and youth in the program.
+Working in partnership with the family, the practitioner offers advocacy, cultural support, risk assessment, safety planning, and healing-focused interventions to strengthen family functioning.

 Kornar Winmil Yunti Aboriginal Corporation (KWY) is seeking passionate and culturally aware Facilitators to deliver foundational English language, literacy, numeracy, and digital literacy (LLND) training to First Nations participants in metropolitan Adelaide.
 This role is part of the federally funded SEE First Nations Delivery Grant initiative aimed at removing barriers to education and supporting Closing the Gap outcomes.
-2 years contract.
-2 positions available.
+2-year contract.

 Working under the guidance of a Linker, Peer Workers provide practical, emotional and social support to clients by listening, and offering their knowledge and experiences where appropriate to the client’s situation and needs.
 This might include accompanying a client for the first time attending a service or community event, advocating alongside a client, being with a client as they make calls, and researching and assisting clients to find services and other supports.